XanatosX/ModularToolManager/README.md

 * German
 * Englisch

 To download the tool please head over to the [download page][downloadPage].
+Either use the latest develop build which is unstable or the latest tagged build.

-If you found a bug or need any help with the applcation please head over to the [issue][issuePage] area.
+If you found a bug or need any help with the application please head over to the [issue][issuePage] area.
+As an alternative there is a menu entry in the application which will open the issue page as well.

 ## Installation

+Right now there is only a zip file you can extract somewhere to your disc.
+Just follow the instructions for the nighly build.

+I will try to add a windows installer later on.

 ### Latest nighlty build

 The latest nighlty build are self contained application builds which are getting packed into a zip folder.
 To install the application get the build for your operation system and extract the files to a folder on your disc.
-Start the "ModularToolManager.exe" or if you on a linux machine the "ModularToolManager" binary.
+Start the `ModularToolManager.exe` or if you on a linux machine the "ModularToolManager" binary.

 ## Downloads